Achilleid: Book 1

 Lines 283–396.
 Achilles is finally convinced to follow his mother's advice when he witnesses the daughters of King Lycomedes performing a dance at a festival of Pallas.
 Achilles is immediately struck by the outstanding beauty of one of these women, Deidamia, and so agrees to disguise himself as a woman and live among the king's daughters in order to be near her.
 Thetis dresses her son in women's clothing and teaches him how to act feminine, then presents her "daughter" to King Lycomedes and asks for him to care for and protect her among his own daughters.
 The king agrees to her request.

 One of the main themes up through this section, and as an undercurrent for the rest of the book, is that of maternal anxiety on the part of Thetis.
 Some authors have made note of the strong emphasis on and significance of Thetis and her concern here, especially as compared to in other Classical works.

 Konstan points out that many scholars have interpreted the depiction of Achilles disguised as a girl as symbolizing his maturation from a child living among women to an adult.
 Konstan believes that Statius in fact focuses more on the humorous aspects of the story, thus providing a comedic contrast to the serious tones of war by "delight[ing] in the naughty humor of the situation and the deflation of epic pretentiousness".

 Lines 397–466.
 The Argives (Greeks) in various regions prepare for the Trojan War.

 Lines 467–559.
 The Greeks muster their forces at Aulis but notice that Achilles is missing.
 The prophet Calchas sees in a trance that Achilles has been hidden on Scyros, and Ulysses and Diomedes depart to fetch him.

 Lines 560–674.
 Achilles continues to fall in love with Deidamia, who has by now discovered his true identity and is helping him to maintain his disguise.
 Achilles rapes Deidamia in a sacred grove and she makes the conscious decision to forgive him for this indiscretion and keep it a secret.
 She becomes pregnant and gives birth to their child (Neoptolemus, although he is never referred to by name in the Achilleid).

 Lines 675–818.
 Ulysses and Diomedes arrive at Scyros, are entertained by Lycomedes, and set out gifts for his daughters.

+Lines 819–926.
 When Achilles alone is attracted by the shield and helmet and not the more womanly items, his identity is revealed, as Ulysses had intended.
 Achilles, now convinced to follow the Greek heroes to war, explains for the first time his relationship with Deidamia and their baby son and persuades Lycomedes to allow him to officially marry his daughter.